iameetshah/iameetshah.github.io/_posts/2022-01-16-multipleChartsWithinTableView.md

     }
 ```

-Next we will create `VerticalChartForDemo`.
+Next we will create `VerticalChartForDemo` :-

 ```swift
 import Charts